Your guide to the finest needles in town for creative (and permanent) body art

 Fleecircus, 40A Lorong Mambong Holland Village, Singapore 277695 e. email@example.com. p.
 9798 9766

 While this mysterious tattoo parlour has no website, you can grab hold of them via their well-curated Instagram.
 Iron Fist Tattoo is run by two uber chill dudes, Khai and Myles, who’ll go all out to make their clients feel at home when paying a visit to their private studio in Joo Chiat – great for anxious first timers!
 They do plenty of neotraditional, illustrative tattoos, mostly in black and grey, and dotwork.
 By appointment only.

 Iron Fist Tattoo, 64A Pagoda Street, Singapore 059223

 Visual Orgasm Tattoo

 Established since 2005, the team is helmed by tattooist Joseph, who is an expert in realism, oriental and biomech tattoos – read as just about anything avant-garde.
 Along with Joseph and Jen, who started her tattooing journey from dabbling in handwritten script and linework to progressing to dotwork and watercolour tattoos, and Clyde, who has a great passion for fusing abstract and realistic styles of tattooing.
-Look forward to rock fierce and striking tattoos that will be uniquely yours!
+Look forward to rocking fierce and striking tattoos that will be uniquely yours!

 Visual Orgasm Tattoo, 2 Haji lane, Singapore 189195, p.
 6336 5884